DivinorWieldor/SoundEngine/README.md

 	- w.r.t. xz-plane
 	- movement affected
 - Raytraced audio
-	- Play sound at reflection positions
+	- Play sound at reflection positions ----> Seperate sound source and object.
+Currently, the sound source is any sphere object.
+Make this so that a valid sound source is when a specific object is hit
 	- Implement material transitivity (allow some rays to move past materials.
 Will suffer greater dampening if this happens!)
 	- Implement plane equation
 		- Implement polygons for complex objects